-For tax years 2017 and 2018, up to 50 applicants will be allowed to participate.
-For tax years 2019 through 2022, the number of applicants is increased to 75.
+For tax years 2017 and 2018, up to 50 applicants were allowed to participate.
+For tax years 2019 through 2022, the number of applicants increased to 75.
 All applicants will be certified as eligible on a “first-come, first-served” basis.

 Receiving the credit